Purpose

 5.3 Post-Assessment Disclosure

 Medical students who identify a perceived or actual conflict of interest after having been assessed in a course, module, or rotation will be assigned the grade submitted by the preceptor.
-The only recourse available to a medical student dissatisfied with their assigned grade are the regulations described in the college-level Procedures for Academic Appeal.
+If the medical student is dissatisfied with their assigned grade then the student may request an appeal of the grade following the college-level Procedures for Academic Appeal.

 Student personal health information is governed by provincial legislation governing privacy and confidentiality of patient health records (the “Health Information Privacy Act”) as well as university-level processes designed to protect student privacy.

-The Undergraduate Medical Education Office shall store any health-related information voluntarily submitted by a medical student in the non-academic component of their Active File, per the college-level Student Records Policy.
-This is intended to further protect the privacy and confidentiality of the medical student.
+The Undergraduate Medical Education Office shall store any health-related information voluntarily submitted by a medical student in their individual file in Banner.
+Access to the online files is restricted to administrative staff in the UGME in accordance with the Student Records Policy.

 Responsibilities